Flush-Mounted or Recessed?

 Note: Shut off power before you begin the installation.

 1. Run cable to the opening.
+Run power to the switch, then to the opening.

 3. To wire a receptacle and a light: Run power to a junction box, then branch it to the receptacle and switch (see Illustration 1).
 If you need both a receptacle and a light, wire as shown for a receptacle that is always hot.
 Provide grounding, either with a ground wire or by means of metal sheathing.
 Strip the cable sheathing and about 3/4 inch of insulation from each wire.
 For each connection, twist the wires together with lineman's pliers, screw on a wire connector, and wrap with electrical tape.
 Connect the ground wire to the screw provided (black to black and white to white).
 Close the cover.